 Top chefs at the top of the Thames: Electrolux Cube brings spectacular fine dining experience to London

-The global kitchen brand Electrolux, that supplies its cookware products to almost 50% of European Michelin starred chefs, delivers a beautiful food experience in central London: for the eyes and for the palate.
+Electrolux, the global kitchen brand that supplies cookware products to almost 50% of European Michelin-starred chefs, delivers a beautiful food experience in central London – for both the eyes and the palate.

-Obviously there is a strong marketing element in this operation, but also a care for quality, as all the chefs cooking in this pop-up restaurant are credible professionals – not media stars.
+Obviously there is a strong marketing element to this operation, but there is also a concern for quality, as all the chefs cooking in this pop-up restaurant are credible professionals, not media stars.

 Sat Bains is not only a great chef and food connoisseur, but also a fabulous entertainer.
-He is presenting a seven-course menu based on British history and sustainability (Sat works closely with the University of Nottingham to reach this goal), seven iconic dishes influenced by the colonial countries.
+He is presenting a seven-course menu based on British history and sustainability (Sat works closely with the University of Nottingham to reach this goal), each iconic dish influenced by the colonial countries.

 The amuse-bouche NG7 2SA contains flavours foraged on Nottingham Lane near their restaurant, as indicated by the postcode.
 The “sandwich and soup” is based on horseradish and wild garlic; its strong taste reflects the British countryside.

-It follows Scallop, a dish made of scallops – religiously cooked only on one side to preserve the texture, but release the caramelised flavour – with strawberry, tomatoes, floral mayonnaise and vanilla and is deliciously combined with a fresh glass of Provencal rosé blend Domaine Gavoty Rose 2011.
+It is followed by Scallop, a dish combining the titular shellfish – religiously cooked only on one side to preserve the texture yet release the caramelised flavour – with strawberry, tomatoes, floral mayonnaise and vanilla.
+The plate is deliciously partnered with a fresh glass of Provencal rosé blend Domaine Gavoty Rose 2011.

-Sometimes pairings are a little forced; a good wine can take you through some dishes, relaxing the palate and enhancing the shades of taste.
+Sometimes pairings are a little forced; a good wine can take you through some dishes, relaxing the palate and enhancing the subtle flavours.

-The subsequent dish, Jersey royals, brings more substance and country feelings: Jersey potatoes with onions, ramson flowers and Parma ham laying on an intense dashi (sauce of katsuobushi and kombu) at the bottom.
-A game of freshness and acidity.
-The pairing is too delicate but helps shift the focus on the dish’s light side: a gavi by La Zerba.
+The subsequent dish, Jersey Royals, brings more substance and rustic notes: Jersey potatoes with onions, ramson flowers and Parma ham laying on an intense dashi (a sauce of katsuobushi and kombu).
+It’s a game of freshness and acidity.
+The pairing, a gavi by La Zerba, is too delicate but helps shift the focus on the dish’s light side.

-The outstanding course of the meal was Spring lamb, with ragout and fennel: rich in flavours and sophistication, this is a 16th century classic.
-Here it was necessary to move to a more appropriate wine, and the smoky 2009 Moss Wood Mornington Australian pinot noir was just perfect.
+The outstanding course of the meal is Spring Lamb, with ragout and fennel – rich in flavour and sophistication, this is a 16th-century classic.
+Here it’s necessary to move to a more appropriate wine, and the smoky 2009 Moss Wood Mornington Australian pinot noir is just perfect.

-A little Banbury cake with beauvale blue cheese and port syrup on the top was served as a step in between the main courses and the desserts, paired with a delicious Smith Woodhouse 10 year port.
+A little Banbury Cake with beauvale blue cheese, topped with port syrup, is served as a step between the main courses and the desserts, paired with a delicious Smith Woodhouse 10 Year port.

-The first of puddings, Chocolate, is a little chocolate fondant with yoghurt panna cotta, cumin, lime and coriander.
-The chocolate was intense and the tannic and fruity Sagrantino wine it was served with made it quite light – and yummy.
+The first of the puddings, Chocolate, is a little chocolate fondant with yoghurt panna cotta, cumin, lime and coriander.
+The chocolate is intense and the tannic and fruity Sagrantino wine with which it is served make it quite light – and yummy.

-The second dessert was Treacle sponge: a vanilla sponge apparently too big for this stage of the lunch.
-It was all appearance; the sponge was actually light and very milky, also containing apple purée infused with lemon and pine.
-Revelatory, the Suzuki Shuzouten Brewery Hideyoshi “La Chamte” sparkling sake we had with this dessert, is something that even a gourmand has hardly ever tasted.
+The second dessert is Treacle Sponge: a vanilla sponge apparently too big for this stage of the lunch.
+But the size is all for show; the sponge is actually light and very milky, also containing apple purée infused with lemon and pine.
+The Suzuki Shuzouten Brewery Hideyoshi “La Chamte” sparkling sake we have with this dessert is revelatory, undoubtedly even for a gourmand.

 Sat Bains knows how to cook good food and his dishes, at times, totally reflect his entertaining personality: the substitute for the petit four is a beetroot, rose and raspberry candy parfait covered with dry raspberry – a child’s fantasy.